 - Based on what you’re trying to do, there may be some learning curve.

-- Connections can sometimes be disconnected from third-party data sources, with data being lost.
+- Connections can sometimes be disconnected from third-party data sources, which results in data being lost.

 Who Should Use Looker?